harishmuh/SQL_challenges/CTE_Windows_function.md

 ## **window functions**

 What Are Window Functions?
-* These function allow aggregation without reducing the number of rows, unlike GROUP BY.
+* These functions allow aggregation without reducing the number of rows, unlike GROUP BY.
 Every row stays intact but gains new aggregated data.

-Example: Please display average film duration for each rating
+Example: Please display the average film duration for each rating

 ````sql
 SELECT